News & Media

 Valerie C. SamuelsPartner

-Valerie is a partner in the firm and co-chairs the Employment Law Group.
+Valerie is a partner in the firm and chairs the Employment Law Group.

 Valerie represents executives and companies in a wide variety of employment matters, including discrimination, sexual harassment, wrongful termination, reductions in force, wage and hour, whistleblowing, and restrictive covenants.
 She has substantial expertise in executive advocacy and transition, representing executives and professionals in complex employment issues, including contract negotiation, non-competition and non-solicitation covenants, severance, change of control, deferred compensation, and equity interests.
 Valerie provides harassment, discrimination and diversity awareness training, drafts employee handbooks, social media, and other policies.
 She also represents management in connection with union elections, unfair labor practices, collective bargaining, grievances and arbitration and union avoidance counseling.
 She has guided numerous companies and executives through the most difficult employment situations, with sensitivity, intellectualism, and compassion.

 Valerie mediates cases for private parties, and has done so for the Equal Employment Opportunity Commission and the United States District Court for Massachusetts.
-She was trained in civil mediation by the Community Dispute Settlement Center in 2001, and also received advanced mediation training.
+She is a member of the American Arbitration Association Arbitration Panel for Employment Disputes.
+Valerie was trained in civil mediation by the Community Dispute Settlement Center in 2001, and also received advanced mediation training.
 She is certified as a harassment prevention and disability discrimination trainer by the Massachusetts Commission Against Discrimination.
 Valerie conducts workplace investigations and fact-finding.

 Valerie routinely appears before federal and state courts and agencies, including the Massachusetts Commission Against Discrimination, the Equal Employment Opportunity Commission, the Occupational Safety and Health Administration, U.S. Department of Labor and the National Labor Relations Board.